-Over Memorial Day weekend, I spent 6 days with a crew of friends, from France to England to Boston and sometimes New Orleans, in Nantucket for the yearly Figawi boat race event.
-This was the crew’s 8th year at the best barn-looking house on the island.
-31 York St has a “president” and the crew has changed a little bit over time but the crew is still pretty tight and loyal for the most part.
+Over Memorial Day weekend, I spent 6 days with a crew of friends, from all over including France, England, the USA from Boston and to New Orleans.
+Where we all came together in Nantucket, MA for the yearly Figawi boat race event.
+This was my “crews” 8th consecutive year renting the same big house for the week.
+Our “president”, the lead organizer and our “crew” changes slightly from year to year but overall we are a pretty tight and loyal group for the most part.
 I have been lucky enough to experience my 4th Figawi weekend.
-While I was gone I was worried about my health and fitness maintenance that I’ve been working so hard to maintain especially the past 6 months and since becoming a Beachbody coach.
-I didn’t want it to go out the window because of a bunch of drinks and bar food.
+While I was gone I was worried about my health and fitness maintenance that I’ve been working so hard to maintain prior to the holiday.
+I didn’t want it all to go out of the window because of a bunch of drinks and bar food.
 So here are some of my healthy tips I used while I was traveling.

 1) Pack your workout gear